EVOLVED-5G/SDK-CLI/docs/source/libraries.rst

 Prerequisite
 ###################

-❗An important prerequisite for the loss of connectivity event (INFORM_WHEN_NOT_CONNECTED) is that while a NetApp successfully receives the callback notification from the NEF Emulator, subsequently NEF expects an ``HTTP Response`` with the ``JSON`` content shown below:
+❗An important prerequisite for the loss of connectivity event (INFORM_WHEN_NOT_CONNECTED) is that while a Network App successfully receives the callback notification from the NEF Emulator, subsequently NEF expects an ``HTTP Response`` with the ``JSON`` content shown below:

 .. code-block:: console

    {"ack" : "TRUE"}

-As a result, the developer should ensure that in the endpoint that is responsible for receiving the callback notifications (HTTP POST requests) from NEF, NetApp always returns the aforementioned acknowledgement, in ``JSON`` format.
+As a result, the developer should ensure that in the endpoint that is responsible for receiving the callback notifications (HTTP POST requests) from NEF, Network App always returns the aforementioned acknowledgement, in ``JSON`` format.